Morris County NJ Roofing: How New Jersey Weather Impacts Your Roof

 Basic seasonal checklist:

-Many issues—small flashing gaps, a few loose shingles, minor gutter damage—cost little to fix when caught early.
+Many issues—small flashing gaps, a few loose shingles, minor gutter damage, or a small repair around a vent or flashing joint—cost little to fix when caught early.
 Left alone, these same problems can lead to $10,000+ in water damage requiring extensive interior repairs, which is why following a seasonal roof maintenance plan for New Jersey homes is so valuable.

-Golden Home Improvements can perform annual or bi-annual professional inspections, especially for roofs nearing 15-20 years of age when weather damage accumulates faster.
+Golden Home Exteriors can perform annual or bi-annual professional inspections, especially for roofs nearing 15-20 years of age when weather damage accumulates faster, which is especially helpful for homeowners seeking roofing and home improvement support in Chatham and nearby towns.

 A note on safety: Use binoculars or hire professionals rather than climbing steep, potentially slick roofs yourself.
+Roofing is high-risk work, and homeowners could be financially liable if an uninsured worker is injured on their property.
 Falls from residential roofs cause thousands of injuries annually.

 Spring and Fall Checkups